Expert Guide To Becoming a Tattoo Artist in 2021

 Many tattoo courses offer help with obtaining certification and licensing upon completion.
 However, it is still important to do research on the regulations regarding tattooing based on your location.

 In most countries, you’ll be required to attend health-based classes which will reinforce your knowledge of blood-borne pathogens.
 This includes demonstrating comprehensive knowledge of preventing their spread before you can obtain a license.
-You will also be required to complete a specified number of hours tattooing, or period working as an apprentice.
+You will also be required to complete a specified number of hours tattooing, or a period working as an apprentice in a professional tattoo studio.

 Combine your best art in a portfolio, along with pictures of tattoos you’ve completed.
-This should showcase your versatility and more importantly, skill.
+This should showcase your versatility and more importantly, your skill.
 Start with 25-50 pieces.
 Note that you should never showcase a tattoo you’ve completed before you have your license.
 This is illegal in some places.
-The tattooing industry frowns on plagiarized work.
+Please also take note that the tattooing industry frowns on plagiarised work, so make sure they are your own designs.

 Seek inspiration for creating a professional portfolio from an established tattoo artist.
 Traditionally, these portfolios come in the form of binders, but more and more artists are creating websites and utilizing social media to show off their work.
-It’s a good idea to have both.
+It’s a good idea to have both as you never know which will come in handy.

 There are tattooing organizations you can join, and this will vary based on your location.
-You should also join groups and interact with other tattoo artists online.
+You should also join groups and interact with other tattoo artists online, and attend tattoo conventions whenever possible.
+Another great way to network is to get tattooed in other shops, and chat to the artist while they work on you.

 Ensure you have access to your portfolio at all times because you never know when an opportunity will present itself.

 “Find a job.”
-It’s much easier to say than to do in some cases.
+It’s much easier said than done in some cases.
 Keep your eyes open for postings and listings.
-Even if a shop is not actively hiring, you can still show off your portfolio for consideration or recommendation.
+Even if a shop is not actively hiring, you can still show off your portfolio in person for consideration or recommendation.

 Don’t be dismayed if you don’t get hired right away.
-It may have something to do with your location and is not necessarily a reflection of your skill.
+It may have something to do with your location or the shop’s capacity and is not necessarily a reflection of your skill.
 During this time, you may continue tattooing your friends and family for free.
 Update your portfolio with recent pieces you’re proud of, and keep your eyes peeled for opportunities.

-Becoming a tattoo artist doesn’t end because you’re the young, hot artist at a great studio.
+Learning during your tattoo career doesn’t come to an end just because you’re the young, hot artist at a great studio.
 You should always keep practicing and continue your education whenever possible.
-Some places require a demonstration of skill upon renewing a tattoo license.
+Some places require a demonstration of skill upon renewing a tattoo license, so try to keep up to date with new technologies and changes in the industry.

-Keep your ear to the street about upcoming seminars and exhibits, and tattoo showcases, or even competitions.
-Anything can become an opportunity to hone your skill, network with other tattoo artists, and meet new clients.
+Keep your ear to the ground about upcoming seminars and exhibits, tattoo showcases, or even competitions.
+Anything can become an opportunity to hone your skills, network with other tattoo artists, and meet potential new clients.

 Summary